 Let’s game out a moneyline bet where the first place Nets are playing against the last place Hornets.
 If you’re looking to bet on the Nets moneyline or spread, you’ll want to wait for confirmation that star players will be sitting out or seeing less time on the court before locking in your bets.
-This is true because you wouldn’t want to bet the Nets’ money, only to have the odds adjusted more favorably when the final lineups come out.
+This is true because you wouldn’t want to bet the Nets’ moneyline, only to have the line movement work against you when the final lineups come out.
 You’ll have missed out on those more favorable odds.
 However, if you’re planning to bet the Hornet’s moneyline, you’ll want to bet early, before the news breaks, and while the Hornets are still massive underdogs.

 Who Is Hampered, Who Benefits?

 The next aspect of handicapping the load management is accurately predicting how players will perform with or without key teammates.
 The tricky part about predicting the impact of load management is that it varies from player to player.